FlexServe: A Fast and Secure LLM Serving System for Mobile Devices with Flexible Resource Isolation: Evaluation

-To answer question 2, we evaluate the TTFT and token generation throughput of {\sys} using different models.
-The model cache is disabled, and we test the cold-start performance of all systems.
-For the decode stage, the weights have already been loaded during the prefill stage.
+To answer question-2, we evaluate the prefill and decode performance of {\sys}.
+The model weights and KV caches are disabled to reveal the cold-start performance.

-\textbf{Prefill Performance:} To provide a comprehensive evaluation of the prefill phase, different LLM models ranging from 1.7B to 8B parameters are evaluated.
-All models were quantized to INT8 precision.
-Figure~\ref{fig:eval-ttft-models} illustrates the TTFT performance across different prompt lengths.

-Relative to the CPU-only Strawman, {\sys} achieves a substantial speedup $7.15\times$ on average with maximum up to $14.44\times$.
-Against Strawman-OPT, which utilizes secure NPU and pipeline optimziation, {\sys} delivers a speedup between $1.43\times$ and $2.42\times$ ($1.85\times$ on average).
-This performance gain stems from two factors: (1) the reduced latency of memory allocation via {\mem}, and (2) minimized resource contention.
-We observe that as prompt length increases, the pipeline bottleneck shifts from I/O to computation, resulting in a slightly narrower performance gap.
-Currently, the evaluated platform does not enable a SOTA NPU. {\sys} will have a larger speedup if using a faster NPU, which makes the computation time shorter.
+\textbf{Prefill Performance:} We evaluate models ranging from 1.7B to 8B, all quantized to INT8 precision.
+Figure~\ref{fig:eval-ttft-models} shows the TTFT for each model under different prompt lengths. {\sys} achieves an average speedup of \textbf{7.15$\times$} and a maximum speedup of \textbf{14.44$\times$} over the Strawman.
+Compared with Strawman-OPT, {\sys} delivers a speedup between \textbf{1.43$\times$} and \textbf{2.42$\times$} (\textbf{1.85$\times$} on average).
+As the prompt length grows, the pipeline bottleneck shifts from I/O to computation, which narrows the speedup of {\sys}.
+The evaluation platform does not feature a SOTA NPU; {\sys} would achieve a larger speedup with a faster NPU.

-Compared to the insecure baseline NW-Base running in the normal world, {\sys} incurs a negligible overhead of only 4.41\% on average.
-Consequently, {\sys} provides strong security guarantees while performing near the upper bound performance.

-\textbf{Decode Performance:} While our primary optimizations target the prefill phase, we also evaluate the decoding phase to ensure minimal overhead during token generation.
-As shown in Figure~\ref{fig:eval-decode}, {\sys} improves throughput by 24.14\% on average compared to Strawman due to NPU acceleration. {\sys}, Strawman-OPT and NW-Base all have similar throughput, because the model weights are already in memory, and all of them uses pipelining and NPU.
-Relative to the insecure NW-Base, {\sys} experiences a minor throughput reduction of 0.57\%--6.29\% (3.01\% on average).
+\textbf{Decode Performance:} {\sys} mainly targets the prefill phase, as it determines the response latency and is more important on mobile devices.
+As shown in Figure~\ref{fig:eval-decode}, {\sys} improves the decode throughput by 24.14\% on average compared to the Strawman, owing to NPU acceleration. {\sys}, Strawman-OPT, and NW-Base all achieve similar throughput because the model weights are already resident in memory and all three use pipelining and NPU.
+Relative to the insecure NW-Base, {\sys} incurs a minor throughput reduction of 0.57\%--6.29\% (3.01\% on average).

-\textbf{Impact of Memory Pressure:} Figure~\ref{fig:diff-mem} evaluates system resilience to memory pressure ranging from 0GB to 10GB with prompt length of 128.
-When memory is abundant (0GB background load), the performance of all NPU-enabled systems is comparable.
-However, as memory pressure increases, the performance of the systems diverges significantly. {\sys} maintains low TTFT across varying background loads.
-It has the similar performance with the insecure NW-Base baseline.
-In contrast, both Strawman and Strawman-OPT use CMA to allocate secure memory.
-Their TTFT increase rapidly as background usage increases.